dext/guides/remote.md

 Set up a separate place for work if possible.
 It could be in another room, or simply a desktop on which you’re only doing work, so your brain does not get distracted by non-work when you’re there.

 If you have a work computer that’s different from your personal computer, be very strict how you use it.
-If you have just one computer, keep a work and a personal browser separate - close the personal one during work hours and vice versa.
+If you have just one computer, keep separate work and personal browsers - close the personal one during work hours and vice versa.

 Don’t underestimate ergonomics.
 Working on the couch with a laptop all day will get you cramped and may lead to serious injuries.
 It’s OK for meetings, but if you have to type a lot, consider a chair that lets you sit upright, or a standing desk.